Dual Reasoning: A GNN-LLM Collaborative Framework for Knowledge Graph Question Answering: Proposed Method

-\textbf{Evidence extraction.} To extract evidence chain as fine-grained compositional knowledge for LLM, we employ a greedy algorithm to trace back paths.
-Specifically, we backtrack from each reference candidate answer $e_{c}$, select the edge from { $\widetilde{\mathcal{N}}_{e_{c}}^L$} with the highest attention weight (as per Eq.\eqref{eq:alpha}), and set the head entity as a new starting point in the next step.
-By conducting $L$-steps backtracking, it will eventually trace back to the initial topic entity \( e_q \) and obtain an evidence path between \( e_q \) and \( e_{c} \) (the detailed algorithm is shown in Appendix \ref{appendix:path}).
+\textbf{Reasoning chain extraction.} To extract valuable reasoning chains for LLM, we employ a greedy algorithm to trace back paths.
+Specifically, we first preserve top-$N$ candidate entities in $\mathcal C_q$ identified with the highest probabilities as reference answers.
+Then, we backtrack from each candidate answer $e_{c}$, select the edge from { $\widetilde{\mathcal{N}}_{e_{c}}^L$} with the highest attention weight (as per \eqref{eq:alpha}), and set the head entity as a new starting point in the next step.
+By conducting $L$-steps backtracking, it will eventually trace back to the initial topic entity \( e_q \) and obtain a reasoning evidence chain between \( e_q \) and \( e_{c} \) (the detailed algorithm is shown in Appendix \ref{appendix:path}).
+These chains reveal the compositional associations between topic entities and candidate answers, providing faithful evidence for the final answer determination.
 For example, in Figure \ref{fig:KGLLM}, the evidence chain connecting the topic entity \textit{Birdy} and the reference answer \textit{1989} is: $\textit{Birdy} \xrightarrow{written\_by} \text{William Wharton} \xrightarrow{wrote} \text{Dad} \xrightarrow{release\_year} \textit{1989} $.
-Furthermore, LLMs can conduct semantic checks based on evidence chains to determine the final answer.
-For instance, it can recognize that the second reference answer (\textit{1976}) in Figure \ref{fig:KGLLM} does not align with the semantic context of the question based on the paths between \textit{Birdy} and \textit{1976}.
+In this way, LLMs can conduct semantic analysis and reasoning based on reasoning chains.
+For instance, it can recognize that the second reference answer (\textit{1976}) in Figure \ref{fig:KGLLM} does not align with the semantic context of the question based on the chains between \textit{Birdy} and \textit{1976}.

+\textbf{Knowledge-enhanced multiple-choice prompt.} To effectively leverage the extracted reasoning chains, we further refine them into a knowledge-enhanced multiple-choice prompt.
+We incorporate two additional types of knowledge to enhance the LLM's resoning for answer determination.
+First, we extract the list of candidate entity and assign them labels.
+This approach provides clear targets, effectively stimulating the LLM's associative and intuitive reasoning capabilities.
+Second, we use the correct probability (as per \eqref{eq:mlp}) of each candidate answer to provide the confidence returned by the GNN module for LLM, which aids the LLM in engaging in reasoning with heightened attention.

+Overall, the knowledge-enhanced multiple-choice prompt is built using a task description, the provided question, and reference answers, which include candidate entity, correct probability and reasoning chain, as shown on the right.